Questions About the Employee Retention Credit? We’ve Got Answers.

 Originally part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Employee Retention Credit (ERC) is one important way in which the federal government is helping businesses affected by the pandemic.
 The ERC provides refundable payroll tax credits to qualifying businesses as part of an effort to incentivize businesses to keep their workers on the job.
 Although the credits applied to 2020 and 2021, the credits can be claimed on amended payroll tax returns as long as the statute of limitations remains open, which is three years from the date of filing.

 Initially, the ERC offered refundable payroll tax credits related to wages paid from March 12, 2020, to December 31, 2020.
 The Consolidated Appropriations Act (CAA) extended the ERC through June 30, 2020, and the program’s timeline was extended again through December 31, 2021, as part of a provision of the American Rescue Plan Act (ARPA).

 Multiple notices released by the Internal Revenue Service provide guidance to businesses trying to maneuver through these credits.
 For extended guidance, download CRI’s quick reference tool to use for performing tests to see if your business qualifies.

 Notice 2021-20 provided guidance about ERC for 2020.
-Notice 2021-23 was subsequently issued to provide guidance for the ERC for wages paid for the first two quarters of 2021.
-Recently, the IRS released Notice 2021-49 which provides additional guidance regarding the ERC for wages paid after June 30, 2021, and before January 1, 2022.
+Notice 2021-23 was subsequently issued to provide guidance for the ERC for wages paid for portions of 2021.
+Recently, the IRS released Notice 2021-49 which provides additional guidance regarding the ERC for wages paid in portions of 2021.